JunhaoSong/cuseistut/_build/html/_sources/dd_loc/index.rst.txt

 In the calculation above, we use the true velocity (**Vtrue**) to conduct the inversion.
 However, in reality, the velocity we measure is more or less different from the true velocity, thus leading to some bias.

 .. note::
- | Try to use other velocity valueis to conduct the inversion and check the results, what features do you find?
+ | Try to use other velocity values to conduct the inversion and check the results, what features do you find?

 .. code::